 - Set up your Mason email and Patriot Pass if you have not done so already.
-Visit mail.gmu.edu for instructions. - □ Finalize your course schedule using Patriot Scheduler and Patriot Web at patriotweb.gmu.edu. - Purchase a parking permit at parking.gmu.edu.
+Visit mail.gmu.edu for instructions. - ☐ Finalize your course schedule using Patriot Scheduler and Patriot Web at patriotweb.gmu.edu. - Purchase a parking permit at parking.gmu.edu.
 Permits can be purchased after course registration is complete starting in July. - Plan for Move-In Day.
 Find more information at housing. gmu.edu.
-Find off-campus housing at och.gmu.edu. - □ Reserve copies of your textbooks to rent or own through the campus bookstore at gmu.bncollege.com. - Submit your Immunization Record Form to Student Health Services by the required deadline.
-See page 35 for more information. - □ Submit your final transcripts and test scores to the Office of Admissions at admissions.gmu.edu. - Attend the Preamble, August 17-20, 2022.
+Find off-campus housing at och.gmu.edu. - □ Reserve copies of your textbooks to rent or own through the campus bookstore at gmu.bncollege.com. - □ Submit the Mason Immunization Record Form by the required deadline.
+See page 35 for more information. - □ Submit your final transcripts and test scores to the Office of Admissions at ugtrans@gmu.edu. - □ Attend the Preamble, August 16-19, 2023.
 Open to all new students, freshmen, and transfers.

 - □ Plan your Welcome2Mason schedule.
-For a list of events and a calendar, visit welcome2mason.gmu.edu. - □ Take the CliftonStrengths Assessment before classes begin by visiting strengths.gmu.edu. - □ Register for Mason's Resilience Badge in Blackboard. wellbeing.gmu.edu/students/student-resilience-badge
+For a list of events and a calendar, visit welcome2mason.gmu.edu. - ☐ Take the CliftonStrengths Assessment before classes begin by visiting strengths.gmu.edu. - □ Register for Mason's Resilience Badge in Blackboard. wellbeing.gmu.edu/students/student-resilience-badge